3mdeb/verified-boot/verified_boot_app_spec.md

 ![](images/app_flow.png)

+On first launch or during boot with default settings, the application shows a welcome windows where the user may select the UEFI Secure Boot scheme to be
+used:

+* Sovereign Boot - the mode where the user explicitly configures trusted keys and the wizard assists with the process
+* Standard UEFI Secure Boot - the mode where firmware default or current keys are used and the wizard does not do any modification to the UEFI Secure Boot settings.

-On first launch or during boot with default settings, the application ensures that UEFI Secure Boot is in setup mode, and if not it deletes current Platform Key `PK` using the platform-specific method.
+When Sovereign Boot is selected, the application ensures that UEFI Secure Boot is in setup mode, and if not it deletes current Platform Key `PK` using the platform-specific method.
 While in Setup Mode, the application removes Key Exchange Keys and trusted signature database `db` to guarantee a clean state for establishing trust.
+The Sovereign Boot prohibits trusting the Microsoft UEFI Secure Boot keys and certificates, that is why the application adds these certificates to the forbidden signature database `dbx`, to ensure these keys will never be trusted nor any image signed by these keys will be ever executed.
+The application does not modify the default `dbx` content as it contains signatures of vulnerable images and revoked certificates.
+The default `dbx` entries must be listed as a single `EFI_SIGNATURE_LIST`.
+The application will only append new `EFI_SIGNATURE_LIST`s for every untrusted key and Microsoft keys, and only the signature lists except the first (default) one are allowed to be modified by the application.

-In the next phase the application analyzes boot options, prompting the user whether to trust the key used to sign the selected image in the boot options.
+In the next phase the application analyzes current boot options, prompting the user whether to trust the key used to sign the selected image in the boot options.
 The image may have been explicitly selected by a user in a firmware boot menu, or it may have been automatically selected by the firmware during normal bootup.

+The boot options created by the firmware may not always be Sovereign Boot compatible (signed by keys different than Microsoft's) thus they may not be showed up for trust decisions.
+That is why the application does additional scanning for potential boot options and bootloaders on available EFI System Partitions.
+If a hypothetical Sovereign Boot compatible EFI image is found, it is presented to the user for trust decision.

+1. The application will prioritize `shimx64.efi` files, as `shim` is required to maintain the UEFI Secure Boot verification.
+2. Additionally the application may look at `BOOT.CSV` file accompanying the `shimx64.efi` in search for fallback boot options for given distribution.
+3. At last the application will list other EFI executables discovered on the EFI System Partitions that were not yet listed.
+4. From the list of all boot option and bootloaders, those signed by Microsoft's keys will be filtered out and skipped form trust prompts.

 Once the trusted key database is configured, the application creates an ephemeral Platform Key `PK`, discards its private part, and enrolls the public part into `PK` variable to activate UEFI Secure Boot.
+The application transitions the system into an provisioned state and proceeds with booting the trusted image.

-Only after the UEFI Secure Boot environment is provisioned and a Platform Key is set does the application default to the interactive menu interface on subsequent invocations.
+Only after the UEFI Secure Boot environment is provisioned and a Platform Key is set does the application default to the interactive menu interface on subsequent application invocations.
 This ensures a streamlined initial experience focused on system provisioning, while providing full transparency and control afterward.

 The interactive menu interface is designed to provide detailed view on current system environment:

-- Current boot options and their:
+- All discovered and Sovereign Boot compatible boot options and
+  their:
   - Verification status
   - Key fingerprint if the image is signed (or image hash if not signed)
   - Trust status
 - Current trusted key database

-As well as options for Soverign Boot reprovisioning.
+As well as options for Sovereign Boot augmenting and modifications.

 ## 3. Operational Phases